haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 Here we will define this patch as **passive** in the docking, as we are not sure whether all the residues are part of the epitope.
 In fact, most of them are not part of the true epitope.

 **Rule of thumb**: for HADDOCK it's better to be more generous rather than too strict in the definition of passive residues.
-Indeed, the nature
+Indeed, the docking protocol will automatically discard 50% of the proposed restraints for every docking pose, allowing to discriminate between structurally plausible and unfavourable restraints.

 ### Defining ambiguous restraints for scenario 2